alex1115alex/Wearables-Telescope/README.md

 ### Improved text drawing code to reduce weird errors

-This still needs a little bit of work (eg: padding partial lines with space characters to make them draw on the left side of the screen)
+I fixed an issue where the first character of a multi-line string would print on its own line.
+I also made everything print left-to-right (finally!) by padding partial lines with space characters.

 ### JSON error detection